PipedreamHQ/pipedream/components/salesforce_rest_api/README.md

 1. Navigate to your Salesforce instance, and click the Setup wheel in the top-right corner.
 2. Under the Administration tab on the lefthand sidebar, click Users --> Permission Sets.
 3. On the Permissions Set page, click New.
 4. Create a new permission set, give it a label, API name, and description.
-Example:
+Example: <br>
 **Label**: Pipedream API Access
 **API Name**: Pipedream
 **Description**: Adds a set of permissions required for Pipedream.